Related videos:

 The Cuban Penal Code, in effect since November 2022, does not classify femicide as an independent crime.

-Cuba lacks a comprehensive law on gender-based violence, and there are no shelters for at-risk women or effective protection protocols in place.
+Cuba lacks a comprehensive law on gender-based violence, and there are no shelters for at-risk women or effective protection protocols.

 "The rise in femicides is alarming.
-All of this occurs in a context of crisis and lack of protection for women in Cuba, and it is a very, very dramatic situation for the entire Cuban population," concluded Ileana Álvarez.
+Everything is happening in a context of crisis and lack of protection for women in Cuba, and in a situation that is very, very dramatic for the entire Cuban population," concluded Ileana Álvarez.

 Filed under: